Sujallukhi04/fyntrae/README.md

 - 👑 **Owner:**
   - Full access to the organization.
-  - Can delete the organization, transfer ownership, and (in cloud) access billing settings.
+  - Can delete the organization, transfer ownership.
 - 🛡️ **Admin:**
   - Full access to the organization, except for actions reserved for the owner.
 - 📊 **Manager:**